okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dynamic-scale/index.md

 Contact your Okta sales representative regarding other options if:

-* Your usage pattern exceeds the rate limits offered by the DynamicScale add-on
+* Your use pattern exceeds the rate limits offered by the DynamicScale add-on
 * The endpoint that you're consuming isn't listed as part of the DynamicScale add-on